Updating GPSD for Galileo

 To save that capability (and other settings) permanently in a module with the battery backup option:

 # ubxtool -p SAVE -P 18.00

-It's unclear whether these commands need to be run as root or not.
+The commands can be run as root or not, as you prefer.
 The "-P 18.00" is for my u-blox device, your may be different, and it's not needed if you've run the export command: export UBXOPTS="-P 18"